 The ATP Tour is the highest-level men’s professional tennis circuit.
 Organised by the Association of Tennis Professionals, the world’s best players compete in tournaments held on six continents, highlighted by four Grand Slams.

-2019 will mark the 50th anniversary season of the ATP Tour, and will feature 67 tournaments in total including the four Grand Slams, the Davis Cup, the ATP Finals, nine ATP 1000 events, thirteen ATP 500 events, and thirty-nine ATP 250 events.
+2020 will mark the 51st anniversary season of the ATP Tour, and will feature 67 tournaments in total including the four Grand Slams, the Davis Cup, the ATP Finals, nine ATP 1000 events, thirteen ATP 500 events, and thirty-nine ATP 250 events.
 The schedule and format will closely mirror that of previous years, with the only major difference being the introduction of a shot clock at Masters series events.
 This will give players a set amount of time to come onto the court, warm-up and commence play, as well as limiting the break between points to 25 seconds.
-Each of these changes should enhance your tennis viewing experience, whether watching the matches at home on your big screen or mobile streaming the US Open and other key tournaments live online.
+Each of these changes should enhance your tennis viewing experience, whether watching the matches at home on your big screen or mobile streaming the ATP World Tour Finals and other key tournaments live online.

 How to Stream ATP Tennis Live

 Kayo Sports is your home of men’s tennis in 2020, with three Grand Slams available live and in High Definition, as well as nine ATP 1000 events, 13 ATP 500 events and the end of year ATP World Tour Finals held in London during November.
 Each and every one of these tournaments will be available on-demand, so if you miss your favourite players or an event you wanted to watch, you can catch up whenever it suits you.
 And what’s more, Kayo offers live streaming options on a wide range of devices and browsers, including – select PC and Macs, iOS and Android phones and tablets, Apple and Telstra TV, Google Chromecast, as well as Safari, Firefox, Chrome and Microsoft Edge, with new apps and platforms soon to be added.